GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

    well as wavefronts from shaders with inlined ray tracing will be shown using the specified ray tracing color.
 All other waves will be shown as grey.

+Color modes can be synchronized across the Wavefront occupancy and Event timing panes.
+To do this, simply hold down the Ctrl key when selecting a mode from any Color by combo box.
+The selected color mode will be used for the Wavefront timeline and the Event timeline in the Wavefront occupancy pane as well as for the Event timing pane.

-Additionally, there are filters along the top intended to help visualize the occupancy of only certain GCN pipeline stages.
+Additionally, there are filters along the top intended to help visualize the occupancy of only certain RDNA or GCN pipeline stages.
 Lastly, there are colored legends on the bottom which serve as color reminders.
 Note these colors can be customized within Settings.

-The RGP wavefront occupancy for OpenCL has only compute in the wavefront occupancy.
+The RGP wavefront occupancy for OpenCL or HIP has only compute in the wavefront occupancy.
-This is because compute APIs such as OpenCL only dispatch compute shader waves.
+This is because compute APIs such as OpenCL or HIP only dispatch compute shader waves.
-For this same reason, a number of the coloring options such as hardware context and GCN stages are not applicable for OpenCL.
+For this same reason, a number of the coloring options such as hardware context and RDNA/GCN stages are not applicable for OpenCL or HIP.

 .. image:: media_rgp/rgp_wavefront_occupancy_opencl.png